WebCrawlerAPI/webcrawlerapi-python-sdk/README.md

 - `cost`: The cost of the item in $
 - `referred_url`: The URL where the page was referred from
 - `last_error`: Any error message if the item failed
+- `content`: The page content based on the job's scrape_type (html, cleaned, or markdown).
+Returns None if the item's status is not "done" or if content is not available.
+Content is automatically fetched and cached when accessed.
 - `raw_content_url`: URL to the raw content (if available)
 - `cleaned_content_url`: URL to the cleaned content (if scrape_type is "cleaned")
 - `markdown_content_url`: URL to the markdown content (if scrape_type is "markdown")